zhilizheng/SBayesRC/README.md

 ## weighted PRS in tuned_eur_eas.score.txt
 ## Please don't forget to exclude the tuning sample to calculate the prediction accuracy
 ```
 **New**: we also provided docker version for the users who can't install the R package.
-Note: only x86_64 support for container version now.
+Note: only x86_64 support for container version currently.
 ```
 # docker image address:  zhiliz/sbayesrc
 # We use Apptainer (formerly Singularity) as an example